 Dulles Hall rooms 168, 235, 250, and 344 are internally managed by, and for, Department of History personnel.
 Their use is primarily for official department meetings, committee meetings, job talks for candidates being considered by the department, visiting lecturers hosted by faculty, classroom instruction, and graduate student defenses.
-Reservations are maintained using on-line calendars managed by Ashley Bowerman.
-Faculty can use the on-line calendars to identify available time slots, but reservations must be made through Ashley Bowerman (Bowerman.14@osu.edu) or Kristina Ward or James Bach if Ashley is not available.
+Reservations are maintained using on-line calendars managed by Ashley Bowerman (Bowerman.14@osu.edu).
+Contact Kristina Ward or James Bach if Ashley is not available.
 Keypad codes for 168, 235, and 344 are available at the front reception desk.
-Please bookmark the following calendars for reference: